Anadarko puts Brazil sale on hold

-(Reuters) - Anadarko Petroleum Corp (APC.N) has put the sale of some of its deepwater assets in Brazil on hold, the company said on Thursday.
+July 19 (Reuters) - Anadarko Petroleum Corp has put the sale of some of its assets in Brazil on hold, the company said on Thursday.

 “We are currently in a holding pattern with regard to any divestitures in Brazil,” Anadarko spokesman John Christiansen said in an email.